Biggest rail franchise issues ‘do not travel’ alert after ‘multiple incidents’

 Train operators Southern, Thameslink and Gatwick Express – all part of the Govia Thameslink Railway (GTR) franchise in south-east England – urged passengers not to travel on Wednesday morning “if at all possible” because of “multiple incidents”.

-Issues include a train derailment inside a depot in Selhurst, south-east London, and a fault with the signalling system between London Blackfriars and Norwood Junction.
+A train derailed near a depot in Selhurst, south-east London, and there was a fault with the signalling system between London Blackfriars and Norwood Junction.

-Southern told passengers: “If you are travelling on our network today, your journey may be delayed and you may need to use an alternative route to reach your destination.
+The train operators told passengers: “A number of incidents across the Gatwick Express, Southern and Thameslink networks mean that all lines are disrupted.

+“Trains across these networks may be cancelled, severely delayed by up to 60 minutes or revised.”

 That means services are suspended on routes between: London Bridge and East Grinstead; Orpington and Luton; Brighton and Cambridge; and Bedford and Three Bridges.